An interpreted programming language written in Go.

 Returns the number of non-overlapping instances of substr in s.
 Count will throw if substr is empty.

-will reduce any consecutive substring of char
+dedup will reduce any consecutive substring of char to a single occurrence of char. char must be a single character.

 Example: